Support staff capability

 - curriculum teaching and learning where ICT can be used purposefully

 - considerations and tips for teachers

 - question examples (screenshots) of how NAPLAN Online might use the skill in the four domains of reading, writing, conventions of language and numeracy.

 Each activity and resource is age-appropriate and can be differentiated to suit learning needs and contexts.

-They draw from the Department of Education and Training's
+They draw from the Department of Education's